polyval — Evaluate polynomials at specified points in MATLAB and RunMat.

 • MATLAB-compatible errors are raised for non-numeric inputs, invalid mu vectors, or malformed S structures.

-How RunMat runs polyval on the GPU
+Does RunMat run polyval on the GPU?

 When a GPU provider is active, RunMat first attempts to evaluate the polynomial in device memory using a dedicated Horner kernel.
 Coefficients and inputs are uploaded automatically when required.
 If the call requests complex arithmetic, prediction intervals, or otherwise falls outside the GPU kernel’s contract, RunMat gathers to the host, executes the CPU implementation, and (for real-valued results) pushes the output back to the GPU so downstream kernels retain residency.